 Why Use Multi-Step Forms On Your Website?

-A multi-step form is a type of web form that is split into more than one page.
+A multi-step form is a type of web form split into more than one page.
 Using one ensures your visitors won’t have one long form to fill in.
-Instead, the process of filling in your form is spread over several steps.
+Instead, you can spread the process of filling in your form over several steps.

 Adding more steps to a form might seem counterintuitive.
 If there are more steps to take, wouldn’t it put people off completing it?